learn-static/hist-320/content/6-includes.md

 order: 6
 ---

-{% include alert.html text="This page is under construction!
-Visit again soon for the finished product." color="danger" align="center" %}
+**Goals**: Continue writing in Markdown; include images in essay

+**Estimated Time to Complete**: 1 hour + 30 minutes

 ---

-**Goals**: Continue writing in Markdown; include images and pdfs in essay

-**Estimated Time to Complete**: 1 hour

----

 Last week we learned how to write in Markdown on our essay page, how to view the results of our topic modeling, and how to include topic graphs on our essay page.
-This week we'll finish up learning about Markdown styling, and follow instructions to include images and PDFs to our essay.
+This week we'll finish up learning about Markdown styling, and follow instructions to include images in our essay.

 ## Step 1.
 Navigate to your project repository